 1. See the parks in a whole new way

 Have you ever had the chance to say you’ve covered all four Walt Disney World parks in just a few hours?
 Run the Walt Disney World Marathon, and you can check that one off your bucket list!
 How about running around EPCOT in the dark, with the torches lit up?
 Or feel like you are the star of the Magic Kingdom Parade as you run up Main Street with hundreds of cheering spectators?
-Even if you have been to the parks 900 times, I guarantee you will find a new experience when you participate in one (or all!) of the marathon weekend events.
+Even if you have been to the parks 900 times, I guarantee you will find a new experience when you participate in one (or all!) .

 2. Start your year off right with a healthy resolution